samuel-gebrehiwet/lighthouse-web-notes/README.md

-## Samuel Gebrehiwet' Notes
+# Samuel Gebrehiwet' Notes
- #### Summary
+ ## Summary
- This repository contains all of the notes taken by Samuel Gebrehiwet for the Lighthouse Labs Web Development Bootcamp.
+ This repository contains all of the notes taken by [ https://github.com/samuel-gebrehiwet]for the Lighthouse Labs Web Development Bootcamp.